awsdocs/amazon-kendra-developer-guide/doc_source/API_ServiceNowServiceCatalogConfiguration.md

 ## Contents<a name="API_ServiceNowServiceCatalogConfiguration_Contents"></a>

  ** CrawlAttachments **   <a name="Kendra-Type-ServiceNowServiceCatalogConfiguration-CrawlAttachments"></a>
-Indicates whether Amazon Kendra should crawl attachments to the service catalog items\.
+ `TRUE` to index attachments to service catalog items\.
 Type: Boolean
 Required: No